 Utilize the IRS website

 If you need any additional tax advice or assistance, you can always go right to the IRS website.
-Start in their How to File section and use it as a go-to source for filing tips, forms, deadlines, tax tools, news and a calculator that can help you determine your withholdings.
+Start in their How to File section on the IRS’s site and use it as a go-to source for filing tips, forms, deadlines, tax tools, news and a calculator that can help you determine your withholdings.
+Head straight to the part of the site that provides information, limitations, deductions and credits according to your taxpayer situation, whether you’re an employee, self-employed, a parent, student, retiree and so on.